Natural Health Products

 Folic acid and folate are a water-soluble B complex vitamin, meaning that it remains in the body for a short time.
 Folic acid (the man-made form of the vitamin) is found in supplements and fortified foods, while folates come from food sources (e.g., green vegetables, mushrooms, liver, bananas, oranges, and tomato juice).

 Folic acid is easier to absorb and for the body to use than folates from food.
 When sold as supplements, the terms folic acid and folate are often used interchangeably and they are synonymous with each other.

 Folic acid is taken by mouth and is available in different forms that may include chewable tablets and gummies, capsules, drops, powders, strips, and liquids.
-The recommended dosage of folate ranges from 15 µg to 199 µg per day for children and adolescents 1 to 13 years of age, and from 30 µg to 199 µg for people 14 years of age and over.
-The recommended dietary allowance (RDA) of folate during pregnancy is 600 µg and during breast-feeding is 500 µg.
+The recommended dosage of folate ranges from 30 µg to 1,000 µg per day for adults, with lower dosage ranges for children and adolescents based on their age.
+Health Canada recommends that all people who could become pregnant take a daily multivitamin or supplement that contains at least 400 µg per day.
 Some people who have severe deficiency as diagnosed by their doctor may need to take higher doses.

 Your health care provider may have recommended using this product in other ways.
 Contact a health care provider if you have questions.

 What is this product used for?

 Folic acid is important to help maintain good health.
 It is also important in the development of red blood cells and production of genetic material known as DNA.
 This supplement is effective for treating different types of anemia (a condition where the number of healthy red blood cells in blood is lower than normal) caused by low levels of folic acid in the body.

 Folic acid is also used to treat or prevent folate deficiency when the dietary intake is deficient (malnutrition) or in people who have disorders that reduce the body’s ability to take in nutrients from food (malabsorption) such as ulcerative colitis.